kanani-bhargav/HousePlan-React/README.md

 This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the app for personal or commercial use.

 ---
 Thank you for choosing the House Plan React app.
 We hope you enjoy exploring and visualizing your dream house plans!
 ```

-You can customize this template by replacing placeholder information with your app-specific details.